 “Sounds pretty sophisticated,” said Mr. Grow.

 “You’re right.
 But you’ll be surprised at how quickly kids this age can understand layers of earth.
-We’ll dedicate the first week to geology.”
+We’ll dedicate the first week to this geology unit.”

 Ms. Sneed handed over yet another folder.
 This one was labeled “hydrology.”

-“The Great Lakes are huge, but water in them doesn’t move like an ocean.
+Then she launched into an explanation: “The are huge, but water in them doesn’t move like an ocean.
 They experience no tides.
 Like other lakes, stratification occurs in winter and summer, and the water turns over in spring and fall.
 Water flows from Lake Superior in the northwest to Lake Michigan and Lake Huron, through Lake St. Clair to Lake Erie, over the Niagara Falls to Lake Ontario, and down the St. Lawrence River into the Atlantic Ocean.

 “Our kids will learn about this as they read a short novel – which we’ll talk about in a minute.
-They’ll also work on a few basic concepts: the hydrosphere, evaporation and the water cycle, and even pollution.
+In the next unit, they’ll work on a few basic concepts: the hydrosphere, evaporation and the water cycle, and even pollution.
 All of this will occur the second week.”

 Ms. Sneed looked at Mr. Grow’s plans.
 Together, they looked at the Great Lakes activities and pencil each one in.

 Finally, Ms. Sneed pulled out the last folder.
 She handed it to Mr. Grow with a picture book, Paddle-to-the-Sea.